 The meetups in Finland are organized in the Packrafting Finland Facebook group.
 So just join this group if you want to participate in one of the meetups in the future.

-I parked my car nearby the nature center at Matildanjärvi.
+I parked my car near the nature center at Matildanjärvi.
 The nature center offers plenty of information about the national park and you can also get a free copy of a map.
 There was also an information board near the nature center where I parked my car.

 I hiked along the trail along Matildanjärvi.
-On the trail are several fire places and lean-to shelters.
+On the trail are several fireplaces and lean-to shelters.
 I passed by at Kavanderinlahti – where a group of girls had prepared their camp for the night – and Roosinniemi before leaving Matildanjärvi.

 Puolakkajärvi is partly located outside of the Teijo National Park which is ok to hike but nothing special until you reach the Endal lean-to shelter.

-From Endal I continued walking to Teerisaari, Vicksbäckinlahti and then back to Matildanjärvi where Isoholma was the last lean-to shelter on the way back to my starting point.
+From Endal, I continued walking to Teerisaari, Vicksbäckinlahti and then back to Matildanjärvi where Isoholma was the last lean-to shelter on the way back to my starting point.
 However, the trail outside of the National Park nearby Puolakkajärvi was not that spectacular.

-Teijo National Park is a great place to escape to the nature, it’s close to Turku and offers plenty of facilities.
+Teijo National Park is a great place to escape to nature, it’s close to Turku and offers plenty of facilities.
 I will probably come back here in a few months during the winter to try out some winter camping.